dotnet/docs/docs/core/testing/unit-testing-with-dotnet-test.md

 project.

-In RC2, `dotnet new` creates a console application project, so you'll want to make a modification to `project.json` so that you build a class library project.
+The `dotnet new` command creates a console application project, so you'll want to make a modification to `project.json` so that you build a class library project.